danishayblack/engl-4110/foundations.md

 Question of whether or not there can be a rhetoric of technology

-Three key distinctions:
+### Three Key Distinctions
 1. Identification of fields
 2. Degree of enclosure that bounds the fields
 3. The effect of materiality on the symbolic activity

-Compare and contrast of rhetoric of science and rhetoric of technology.
+Constant compare and contrast of rhetoric of science and rhetoric of technology.

 Rhetoric and science as a tautology and oxymoron (i.e., how science can work through faulty human means and emotions and can still be considered factual and stable)